Including related provincial credits and benefits

 - lives with you.

-Each eligible parent in a shared custody situation may get half of the GST/HST credit for that child every month that they qualify.
+Each eligible parent in a shared custody situation may get half of the GST/HST credit for that child.
 This also applies to any related provincial credit.

 The credit for your child will be included in your credit.